DongTran2003/SQL_Project_Job_Analysi/README.md

 GROUP BY job_title_short
 ORDER BY job_title_count DESC
 ```
-The table below counts the number of each title appeared in all U.S job postings, how much it account for, and the average annual salary for each title:
+The table below counts the number of time that each title mentioned in all U.S job postings, how much percentage it accounts for, and the average annual salary for each title

 Job_title | job_title_count | percentage | yearly_salary
 --- | --- | --- | ---